SkymouseStudios/skymse-jekyll/_posts/2018-07-10-10-best-apps-for-business-owners.md

 * Sprout Social
 * Hootsuite

-## 7. Organize and view data like never befor in Airtable
+## 7. Organize and view data like never before in Airtable

 Airtable is the most recent addition to our arsenal of apps.
 It's basically google sheets with way more functionality and more simplicity.
-Counter-intutive?
+Counter-intuitive?
 Nope.
 They actually did it.

 Much of the projects we work on only make so much sense to be stored as a document.
 Some information is really more like data and should be treated as such.